 According to Carl Breer’s often-repeated account, the original impetus for the Airflow came in 1927, when Breer and his wife were summering in Gratiot Beach, in Port Huron, Michigan.
-Seeing a passing flight of Army Air Corps pursuit planes one their way back to Selfridge Field (some 35 miles/55 km away) one evening, Breer began musing on the contrast between aircraft design and the primitive state of automotive aerodynamics.
-Breer himself was no stranger to aviation engineering; during World War I, while still a Studebaker employee, he had worked with O.E.
+Seeing a passing flight of Army Air Corps pursuit planes on their way back to Selfridge Field (some 35 miles/55 km away) one evening, Breer began musing on the contrast between aircraft design and the primitive state of automotive aerodynamics.
+Breer himself was no stranger to aviation engineering.
+During World War I, while still a Studebaker employee, he had worked with O.E.
 Hunt and James Heaslip on the production engineering of the 12-cylinder Liberty engine used in many Allied aircraft.

 Aerodynamic streamlining was not a new idea in automotive design even in 1927.
 In the early twenties, a number of aviation engineers had turned their attention to automobiles, particularly in Germany, where the Armistice had placed sharp restrictions on the postwar aircraft industry.
 At the 1921 Berlin Auto Show, for example, Austrian engineer Edmund Rumpler had displayed a prototype of his remarkable Tropfenwagen, a teardrop-shaped, mid-engined car with a single headlight and a 157 cu. in.
 (2,580 cc) W6 engine.
 Later wind tunnel tests revealed that the Tropfenwagen had a drag coefficient of only 0.27, highly respectable even today.

-Rumpler didn’t find an automaker willing to put the car into mass production, but Benz et cie adapted his design and chassis for the Benz Tropfenwagen racer (developed by Willy Waub and Ferdinand Porsche), which competed in Grand Prix events in 1923 and 1924.
+Rumpler didn’t find an automaker willing to put the car into mass production, but Benz et cie adapted his design and chassis for the Benz Tropfenwagen racer (developed by Willy Waub), which competed in Grand Prix events in 1923 and 1924.
 Rumpler persevered, eventually developing the short-lived Tropfen-Auto RU 4A106, launched in 1924.
 Powered by a 160 cu. in.
 (2,614 cc) four with 50 horsepower (37 kW), about 100 of the futuristic-looking cars were built before production ceased in 1925.
 Some ended up as taxicabs in Berlin, although their poor reliability and limited cargo space made them unpopular.
-Director Fritz Lang acquired a handful of Tropfen-Autos for his 1926 science fiction epic Metropolis; all were destroyed in the film.
+Director Fritz Lang acquired a handful of Tropfen-Autos for his 1927 science fiction epic Metropolis; all were destroyed in the film.